ORelio/Sound-Manager/UserManual/Readme-En.txt

  - 3.2.1 : Program icon overhaul, fix crash when launching from a \\network\share
  - 3.3.0 : Rework startup sound patching, adding support for Windows 8, 10 and 11
  - 3.3.1 : Add quick access to advanced config file, improve compatibility with screen readers
+ - 3.4.0 : Add ability to disable some sounds on your PC, fix Email on Windows 8+, add Reminder

 =====
  FAQ